 Vince McMahon has poured his heart out through WWE programming in honoring the late Jim Hellwig.
 The tributes to the Warrior are unprecedented in company history as the WWE has spent almost two weeks memorializing Warrior through content on their website, television shows, social media, and network.
 Classy yes, but it makes absolutely no sense at all.

 It hasn’t even been a year since Vince McMahon welcomed Warrior back into the WWE family.
 Warrior returned first through promotion of the WWE 2K14 game and later officially at the Hall of Fame.
-The return ended close to a 20-year absence from the ..click here to read more
+The ..click here to read more